anosidium/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/chrome.md

 What is the return value of `prompt`?

-The string returned from the textfield what the user has entered otherwise null if the user left it blank.
+If the user has entered text, the return value is a string containing the entered text.
+If the user leaves the text field blank and clicks the OK button, the return value is an empty string.
+If the user enters a name or leaves the text field blank but clicks the Cancel button, the return value is null.